rohit-ranjith/ThreatWatcher/README.md

 - Detector Script (anomaly_detector.py):
     Loads batches of new packets in real time.
     Applies the ML model to flag outliers.
-    Writes anomalies to anomalies_detected.csv
+    Writes anomalies to anomalies_detected.csv.

-To train the model effectively, I generated mixed traffic by: pinging sites like google, youtube from the logger VM From the attacker VM, I ran commands like, nmap -sS 192.168.56.101 ping 192.168.56.101 -c 5 hydra -l root -P passwords.txt ssh://192.168.56.101 This helped introduce some real anomaly examples to the data.
+To train the model effectively, I generated mixed traffic by: pinging sites like google, youtube from the logger VM.
+From the attacker VM, I ran commands like, nmap -sS <IP>, ping <IP> -c 5, hydra -l root -P passwords.txt ssh://<IP>.
+This helped introduce some real anomaly examples to the data.

 ELK Stack setup:
-I referred to https://portforwarded.com/install-elastic-elk-stack-8-x-on-ubuntu-22-04-lts/) to install Elasticsearch, Logstash, and Kibana manually on the logger VM
+I referred to https://portforwarded.com/install-elastic-elk-stack-8-x-on-ubuntu-22-04-lts/) to install Elasticsearch, Logstash, and Kibana manually on the logger VM.
-I then configured filebeat.yml to ship the network packet logs (from anomalies_detected.csv) and auth.log from the VM My beats.conf handles both types of logs by routing based on a log_type field.
+I then configured filebeat.yml to ship the network packet logs (from anomalies_detected.csv) and auth.log from the VM.
+My beats.conf handles both types of logs by routing based on a log_type field.

 Kibana Setup:
 To visualize the logs, I created data views for packet and auth log indices.
 In Kibana, I then built dashboards to show anomalous packets by time, IP, ports, size, and protocol.
 I also displayed auth log alerts with timestamp filters.
-Alerts are displayed in real time and are detected by the use of certain keywords in commands entered in the VM (eg: sudo, invalid, failed...etc)
+Alerts are displayed in real time and are detected by the use of certain keywords in commands entered in the VM (eg: sudo, invalid, failed...etc).

 Generating anomalous network traffic/packets: